The Rank-and-File Democracy Caucus has aimed, always, to connect our work, both as workers and as unionists, to that of other workers.

 We hope to that end to more regularly discuss and post readings on the labor movement, together with short summaries and discussion questions.

-First among these is Pyrrhic Victory at UC Santa Barbara: The Struggle for Labor's New Identity, by Mike Sullivan, from the collection Cogs in the Classroom Factory, 2003:
+First among these is Pyrrhic Victory at UC Santa Barbara: The Struggle for Labor's New Identity, by Richard Sullivan, from the collection Cogs in the Classroom Factory, 2003:

 A case study of the "process," between 1998 and 2000, by "which the original vision that propelled the UC Santa Barbara union was undermined and replaced by one nearly antithetical to it."